 Retroreflective Sheetings Used for Sign Faces

-Important Note: The current state of the retroreflective sheeting market is changing rapidly, due to development of new sheetings, requested changes to ASTM D4956, and changes in product offerings by manufacturers.
+Important Note: The current state of the retroreflective sheeting market is continuing to change, due to development of new sheetings, requested changes to ASTM D4956, and changes in product offerings by manufacturers.
 This webpage will try to keep up with current events in reflective sheetings as they develop.
-However, the information on this page may be slightly outdated as events develop.

 There are a number of different types of retroreflective sheetings in use on highway signs.